ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 )
 ```

-There is some difference in targets, e.g., `sfml-main` became `SFML::Main`.
+There are some differences in targets, for example, `sfml-main` became `SFML::Main`.

-As mentioned earlier, I will get back to this once I finish my game.
-I added this note to help you out in the meantime.
+As mentioned earlier, I will update this once my game is finished.
+I have added this note to help you out in the meantime.

 ## Introduction

 The [CMake SFML Project Template](https://github.com/SFML/cmake-sfml-project) is a great starter template for creating cross-platform applications with SFML.
-Unfortunately, it doesn't include a way to package the application for native macOS deployment, i.e., as an app bundle.
+Unfortunately, it does not include a method to package the application for native macOS deployment, i.e., as an app bundle.

-For simple command-line applications that are linked statically (`set(BUILD_SHARED_LIBS OFF)`), you can use `install(TARGETS ${PROJECT_NAME} RUNTIME DESTINATION ${CMAKE_INSTALL_BINDIR})` to make the app install to `/usr/local/bin` with `sudo cmake --install .`.
-Unfortunately, if you install a SFML app this way, it will complain about missing dynamically-linked dependencies, such as [FreeType](https://freetype.org/).
+For simple command-line applications that are statically linked (`set(BUILD_SHARED_LIBS OFF)`), you can use `install(TARGETS ${PROJECT_NAME} RUNTIME DESTINATION ${CMAKE_INSTALL_BINDIR})` to install the app to `/usr/local/bin` with `sudo cmake --install .`.
+However, if you install an SFML app this way, it will complain about missing dynamically linked dependencies such as [FreeType](https://freetype.org/).
 Moreover, the app must be started from the command line, which is not user-friendly.

-GUI apps are typically distributed as an app bundle that users can drag and drop into their `Applications` folder.
+GUI apps are typically distributed as app bundles that users can drag and drop into their `Applications` folder.
 App bundles are directories with a `.app` extension that contain the app's executable, resources, and metadata.
 For example, your SFML `CMakeSFMLProject.app` app bundle might look like this:

 ```sh
 [/Applications] $ tree -l CMakeSFMLProject.app/